GustafEnebog/project-2/README.md

 ## Testing
 ### Manual testing
 + I have manually tested that:
-	+ the links work and land you on the correct page or correct section within the page.
+  + The most complex function in the code (cyclomatic complexity rating of 13) can be considered "More complex to understand" and with a "moderate risk to modify" whereas the median function (cyclomatic complexity rating of 5) can be considered as a "Simple procedure to understand" and with a "little risk to modify"
+	+ the "tool tip on hover" (also known as screentips) all work.
+  + Wrong input, e.g. letters are not accepted, decimal numbers!!!
-	+ a wrong input, e.g. email address field without an @-sign receive a complaint as well as a form submission-button-click results in a confirmation page.
+	+ wrong input, e.g. email address field without an @-sign receive a complaint as well as a form submission-button-click results in a confirmation page.
-  + the links in the header works correctly.
-  + the navigation links work and the user is directed to the correct sections of the page.
-  + the navigation links change text colour when hovering over.
-  + the external link in the about section opens in a new tab and that the address is correct.
-  + “zoom on hover” work in gallery-section.
+  + Responsive design shifts correctly at the breakpoint (width: 576px) between the drawing- and the input-output-area stacked (mobil) and side-by-side (inline) for larger devices

 + Manual testing has been carried out on:
   + Different browsers: Except Chrome the website has also been tested in Firefox (Safari as not been tested) where a a bug in the form element was appearing.
   + Responsiveness using different standard screen sizes testing the responsive design.